 Me and the world

-The aim of general upper secondary studies is to support your growth as an active global citizen with the knowledge, skills, and will to make an impact on global phenomena such as the climate crisis or biodiversity loss.
+The aim of general upper secondary education is to support your growth as an active global citizen with the knowledge, skills, and will to make an impact on global phenomena such as the climate crisis or biodiversity loss.

-In the tasks below, the aim is to
+In the tasks below, the aim is

 - to understand the importance of global cooperation in building a sustainable future and promoting democracy, and to find opportunities for such cooperation.